Oral Thrush: A Common Fungal Infection of the Mouth

 What Causes Oral Thrush?

-4. Dry mouth: Saliva plays a vital role in maintaining oral microbiome balance.
-When the mouth lacks saliva, harmful bacteria and yeasts can overgrow, increasing the risk of infections.
+• Dry mouth: Saliva plays a crucial role in maintaining the balance of the oral microbiome.
+When saliva production is low, harmful bacteria and yeasts can overgrow, increasing the risk of infections.

 Symptoms of Oral Thrush

-Can Oral Thrush Get Worse?
+Can Oral Thrush Spread to the Body?

 oral thrush complications